Kinder expects merger deal close by U.S. Thanksgiving

-NEW YORK (Reuters) - Pipeline giant Kinder Morgan Energy Partners LP KMP.N said on Wednesday that it has received regulatory approval on a deal that will put all its publicly-traded units under one roof, and hopes to close by the U.S. Thanksgiving holiday.
+NEW YORK (Reuters) - Pipeline giant Kinder Morgan Energy Partners LP KMP.N said on Wednesday that it hopes a deal that will put all its publicly-traded units under one roof will close by the U.S. Thanksgiving holiday.

+“KMI has received all necessary regulatory approvals except that its Registration Statement on Form S-4 has not yet been declared effective by the Securities and Exchange Commission,” the company said.

 The timeline comes after Kinder Morgan said in August that it was doing the deal in response to investor concerns about its growth prospects and complicated financial structure.
 The $70 billion deal would mean the company will shed its master limited partnership structure.